What are Dental Bridge Infection Symptoms?

 Oral biopsy result time may vary because each step in the process is detailed and precise.
 How long do oral biopsy results take?
 The results take time due to several important steps:

 Yes, oral biopsy result time can take longer if cancer is suspected.
-This is because pathologists need to perform more thorough analyses to ensure an accurate diagnosis.
+This is because dental doctors need to perform more thorough analyses to ensure an accurate diagnosis.
 Here’s why:

 Most oral biopsies are not cancerous.
 Only about 10% of oral biopsies lead to a cancer diagnosis.
 Even if a biopsy detects cancer, catching it early gives you the best chance for successful treatment.